Universal Seesaw Leptogenesis: Neutrino Masses

 and the mixing angle between $\nu_L$ and $\nu_R$ is found to be

 The relation for the $\nu_R$ mass in Eq.~\eqref{eq:ratio} is important for its cosmological implications that will be analyzed in Section \ref{sec:RHN}.

-Since we neglect all couplings to the heavier generations of $N_{L,R}$ and $l_{L,R}$, we assume that the observed active neutrino mass splittings are sourced by the heavier two generations.
-Consequently, we demand that the lightest neutrino is effectively massless
+Since we neglect all couplings to the heavier generations of $N_{L,R}$ and $l_{L,R}$, we assume that the observed mass splittings of active neutrinos {$\nu_L^{(2.3)}$} are sourced by the heavier two generations {$N_{L,R}^{(2,3)}$}.\footnote{{When it comes to lepton mixing we take the following perspective: The PMNS angles can be accounted for entirely by the charged lepton sector.
+In the neutral lepton sector we assume (approximately) decoupled $4\times4$ matrices of the schematic form of Eq.~\eqref{eq:matnu}, so the heavier $N_{L,R}^{(2,3)}$ do not impact the mass of $\nu_{L,R}^{(1)}$ and the masses of $\nu_{L,R}^{(2,3)}$ are independent of $N_{L,R}^{(1)}$. }}